-Read the first 12 reasons in yesterday’s post.
+Reasons for Growth (Read the first 12 reasons in yesterday’s post.)

 13. Quite often, the new churches wrote their own original hymnody, which expressed their personal faith and Christian experience.
 This music became a strong encouragement and influence toward solidarity and a rallying point in difficult circumstances.

 14. In teaching and training, as well as in evangelistic methods, reproducibility was emphasized.
 The teaching was kept simple in both format and content.
 Application with accountability was a constant emphasis.
 This helped increase the likelihood of continuous reproduction.

 15. Believers at every level were held responsible to apply or put into practice what they had learned.
 They were also expected to teach others who were newer in the faith what they had learned.
 This resulted in mature and stable believers even when they had not been in the faith for a long period of time.

 16. Vision and responsibility for the completion of the Great Commission was taught at every level in the churches.
 It was also “caught” since every trainer and leader was consumed with that task and mentoring and on-the-job training are the heart of the training methodology.
 This vision ensured the common direction and purpose of every new congregation.